pebble-dev/rebblestore-api/README.md

 2. Extract the PebbleAppStore folder to the project directory: `tar -xzf PebbleAppStore.tar.gz -C $GOPATH/src/pebble-dev/rebblestore-api`;
 3. Start `./rebblestore-api` and access https://localhost:8080/admin/rebuild/db to rebuild the database.

-### ReCAPTCHA
+### Configuration

-To use the registration function, you will need a ReCAPTCHA key.
-Just head over to [Google's ReCAPTCHA page](https://www.google.com/recaptcha/admin) and register one, then edit rebblestore-api.json and add your secret key there to `captchaSecret`.
+To prevent XSS, we set a CORS header.
+Set the `storeUrl` key in `rebblestore-api.json` to `http://localhost:8081`.

+To allow user to authenticate themselves, you will need to get OAuth2 keys for your OpenID providers.
+Then, fill the `client_id` and `client_secret` fields in the `rebblestore-api.json` file.

 ## Contributing